HiDefTextiles/HiDefKnits/README.md

 Instructions
 ------------

 Please following items in the preparation of project descriptions.
 The applicant must answer all the items below, otherwise the application dismissed.
-That reads "TODO" you can write text, insert images or tabletting.
+That reads "TODO" you can write text, insert images or tables.
 The application can not be longer than 20 pages, excluding the cover, summary, table of contents and bibliography.
 It is forbidden to change the width margin nor have the font size smaller than 11-point Calibri (Body) or equivalent.
 If application is made for other than MS Word format example PDF, the applicant must pay close attention to page number before submitting the application.
 Those who do not have access to MS Word are advised to use OneDrive.
 Additional information and rules can be found on the website Rannís.
 The application deadline is at.
 16.00 per application deadline is entirely equation 15 February and 15 September except where these days carry a weekend or public holiday.
 The application deadline moves to the next ordinary working day.

 Summary
 =======